bolloland/board-frontend/README.md

-# Welcome to BOARD HORDE
+# Welcome to BOARD HOARD

 This project was bootstrapped with [Create React App](https://create-react-app.dev/docs/getting-started) and [React-Redux](https://redux.js.org/introduction/installation).